Frequently Asked Questions

 Please see our project fact sheet for the project overview.

-What will the facility produce?
+2) What will the facility produce?

-What is Methionine?
+4) What is Methionine?

-In poultry, for instance, methionine is the first “limiting amino acid”.
-This means that without enough methionine in their diet, birds are not able to efficiently convert amino acids to protein, and thus, limits healthy growth.
+Amino acids are the basic building blocks of protein.
+In poultry, for instance, methionine is the first “limiting amino acid.”
+This means that without enough methionine in the diet, birds are not able to efficiently convert amino acids to protein, limiting healthy growth.

-How big will the facility be?
+5) How big will the facility be?

-Where will the facility be located?
+6) Where will the facility be located?